google/zetasql/docs/mathematical_functions.md

 **Description**

-Returns the smallest integral value that is not less than X.
+Returns the smallest integral value that isn't less than X.

 <table>
   <thead>